Mridul-1301/Signal-Reconstruction/README.md

-# ECG Signal Imputation Operator - Clean Implementation
+# Self-supervised weight-adaptive regularization for signal reconstruction

-This is a clean, streamlined version of the ECG signal imputation operator with implicit gradient training.
+This is a clean, streamlined implementation of self-supervised, weight-adaptive regularization for signal reconstruction with implicit gradient training.
+The included demo illustrates the approach on ECG data with missing values.

 ## Directory Structure